PaplomatasP/LDLcalc/README.md

 ```
 ![Plot of the trained model which provided insightful information about the accuracy of it.](https://github.com/PaplomatasP/LDLcalc/blob/main/Paper/ModelPlot.png?raw=true)

 ```
-LDL_ML_Main_StackingAlgorithm function creates, trains, assesses and returns a Stacking Algorithm Machine learning prediction model with the option for a ``ReportMultiPlot`` and ``ComparisonPlot``.
+LDL_ML_Main_StackingAlgorithm function creates, trains, assesses and returns a Stacking Algorithm Machine learning prediction model with the option for a ReportMultiPlot and ComparisonPlot.
 Default to TRUE.
 Usage:
 LDL_ML_Main_StackingAlgorithm(
 DataCSV,